students on the Quad

 COMPETITION

-The teams must compete* at least five (5) times a year at an intercollegiate level.
+The team must compete* at least five (5) times a year at an intercollegiate level.
 At least five (5) higher education institutions in a 50-mile radius of the College must offer a similar activity.

 * With approval of the Athletics Department, organizations can fulfill the competition requirement by participating in activities at Varsity competitions at least five (5) times a year.